We use cookies to help provide you with the best possible online experience.

 See our events and closures page to learn more.

-Our telephone lines are open from 8:30am to 6pm Monday to Friday.
+Our telephone lines are open from 8:00am to 6.30pm Monday to Friday.
+Please be aware the phone lines are closed even when the surgery is open on Saturdays.

 Please note that our incoming and outgoing calls may be recorded for training and monitoring purposes.